 We segmented the data between City of Chicago Public Schools and Suburban Schools.
 Notice how the orange schools (suburban) are clustered in the upper left quadrant of the graph: high income and high test scores, while the City of Chicago schools are clustered in the lower right quadrant: low income and low test scores.
 This is why you hear people say “the good schools are in the suburbs”, because ON AVERAGE the suburban test scores are higher.

 But when adjusted for parent-income, the City significantly outperforms the suburbs!

 Notice the trend lines for the City of Chicago vs the Suburbs.
 At all income levels, the City of Chicago outperform suburban schools.
 In fact, this trend is consistent in all grade levels through highschool.
-You can see for yourself at this link.

 Our Ranking System

 Our ranking system calculates the difference between the actual test scores and the expected test scores and ranks schools by this difference.
 In this way, we are leveling the playing field, effectively lowering the bar for schools with more disadvantaged students, while raising the bar for schools in higher income communities.